 Have you ever been surprised by ground hornets buzzing and biting?
-These ground wasp are quite large that use dry earth to build their nest.
+These ground wasps are quite large that use dry earth to build their wasp nest in the ground.
 They like the soft, powdery ground as it is ideal for them to build their home – usually in abandoned rodent burrows.

 When it comes to their size, ground hornets are quite imposing, measuring about 0.5 inches in length, but sometimes even more.

-People often use the terms “wasps” and “hornet” to describe the Yellow Jacket with its bright yellow and orange stripes.
+People often use the terms “wasps” and “hornet” to describe Yellow Jackets with its bright yellow and orange stripes.

 Hornets are problematic because of two aspects: for starters, they have quite a dangerous sting, especially if you are allergic to it.

-Young children are more susceptible to having an adverse reaction to the wasp sting and since these hornets often choose the sandbox as their building site, this is a problem.
+Young children are more susceptible to having an adverse reaction to the wasp sting and since these hornets often choose the sandbox as their building site, this is a pest control problem.

 The other thing is their nature.
 The adult hornets are ferocious predators, feeding on beneficial insects that are very important to the garden eco-system.